 Fake Mounjaro injections manufactured in Gurugram flat; 2 arrested

+A nationwide alert has been issued to detect the counterfeit injections and an investigation is underway to unravel the entire network, a drug officer said.

-Gurugram, Authorities have unearthed a racket involving the manufacturing and sale of "fake" Mounjaro injections and arrested two persons here in this connection, an official said on Monday.
+Authorities have unearthed a racket involving the manufacturing and sale of "fake" Mounjaro (tirzepatide) injections and arrested two persons here in this connection, an official said on Monday.

 A nationwide alert has been issued to detect the counterfeit injections and an investigation is underway to unravel the entire network, including all those involved in this racket, Drug Control Officer Amandeep Chauhan said.